Relationships Are Difficult.

 What are your favorite or most interesting interpersonal relationship tips/advice?

 My favorite relationship advice is to understand your own true nature, and the true nature of other people.
 You have the capacity to be judgmental, selfish, fearful, and ignorant.
 When you engage in these patterns try to encourage self-compassion as opposed to self-blasting.
 Do your best.
 Learn from your mistake and try to do better next time.
 Be gentle and loving.
-Your beloved, boss or neighbor also has the capacity to be judgmental, selfish, ignorant and fearful.
 Understand why and how these conditions arise.
 Do you understand the nature of your partner, and do you act with loving-kindness and compassion when they are not engaging at their highest potential?

 What are some things about therapy that you want to increase public awareness about?